andersfugmann/ocaml-protoc-plugin/README.md

 should not be used in performance critical applications.

 ### Older versions of protoc
-It seems that the `--ocaml_opt` flag may not be supported by older versions of the proto compiler.
+Some older versons of google protobuf compiler `protoc` does not support the `--ocaml_opt` flag.
 As an alternative, options can also be passed with the `--ocaml_out` flag:

 ```
 protoc --plugin=protoc-gen-ocaml=../plugin/ocaml.exe --ocaml_out=annot=debug;[@@deriving show { with_path = false }, eq]:. <file>.proto
 ```

 ## Mangle generated names
 Idiomatic protobuf names are somewhat alien to
 Ocaml. `Ocaml_protoc_plugin` has an option to mangle protobuf names